Improving User Interface Generation Models from Designer Feedback: Evaluation

-Our feedback comparison study identified effective forms of designer feedback for model training; however, the prior experiment fine-tuned only the model that produced the designer-annotated data.
-Because different base models may generate UI code with distinct distributions of design flaws (in both type and frequency), we now assess whether feedback derived from Qwen2.5-Coder 32B generalizes beyond that source model.
-Therefore, in this section we i) evaluate generalizability by fine-tuning two additional open-source LLMs and ii) compare their performance against their untuned baselines and proprietary LLMs (e.g., GPT-5).
+Our feedback fine-tuning evaluation identified effective forms of designer feedback for model training; however, the prior experiment fine-tuned only the model that produced the designer-annotated data.
+Because different base models may generate UI code with distinct distributions of design flaws (in both type and frequency), we conducted an evaluation to assess whether feedback derived from Qwen2.5-Coder 32B generalizes beyond that source model.
+Therefore, we i) evaluateed generalizability by fine-tuning two additional open-source LLMs and ii) compared their performance against their untuned baselines and proprietary LLMs (e.g., GPT-5).
 We selected Qwen2.5-Coder 3B~\cite{hui2024qwen2} and Qwen3-Coder~\cite{yang2025qwen3} to test generalization, since they were the best-performing permissively-licensed coding models capable of running locally on an edge device and consumer GPU at the time of this experiment, respectively.
 From our visual inspection, their outputs qualitatively differ significantly from Qwen2.5-Coder 32B; however, because both are from the Qwen family, we acknowledge that this limitation potentially overstates our method's generalizability.

 To train these base code generation models, we chose to use the best-performing sketch-trained reward model, which led to the best performance in our previous experiment.
 It is possible that other forms of feedback may also be effective or exhibit different generalization properties, but we exclude them to prevent a combinatorial explosion of model variants.